t0ny54/agh/README.md

      *  https://blockdns.fly.dev/dns-query (Singapore) => Secure use TLS_AES_128_GCM_SHA256
      *  https://euroresolver.herokuapp.com/dns-query (Euro) => Not secure TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256
      *  https://p01--block--blockdns--d7rx-k8n8.code.run/dns-query (US) => Secure use TLS_AES_128_GCM_SHA256
-*  This is a HOBBY service, please do not use for abuse & Use it wisely
+*  This is a HOBBY service, please do not use for abuse & use it wisely

 * ### Safe search, adult content blocking, blocks ads, malware, trackers, viruses, ransomware, telemetry and more.
 No persistent logs.
 DNSSEC.
   * #### DNS-over-HTTPS: